-- Head over to your profile page and click on the three dots in the upper right-hand corner of the screen.
+- Head over to your profile page and click on the three horizontal lines in the upper right-hand corner of the screen.
 This will open your settings page.

 - Go to the “Manage My Account” section.

-- Click or tap on “Switch to Pro Account.”
+- Click or tap on “Switch to Business Account.”

-- Choose the type that best matches your content.
+- Follow the steps and choose the type that best matches your content.

 - Verify your email to finish the upgrade.
 If you can’t access your mailbox at the moment, you can choose the “Use phone” option to receive a text message instead.

 That’s all it takes – you have now upgraded your account to a Pro version.
 However, TikTok will only start recording your history from the moment the change was made.
 This means you can’t track analytics for your activity from when you had a regular account.
 It will take the app around seven days before it starts showing the insights.
 TikTok spends that time collecting data for your account.